ptribble/jdk-sunos-builder/doc/porting-process.md

 A lot of the changes I've seen are simple method renaming or signature changes.
 In some cases where a new method is added, all you need to do is provide a stub.
 If a common method is removed, then check to see if it's in use anywhere.
-If it's not it can juust be removed; if it's used locally then maybe you just just move the scope to be local (or os::Solaris).
+If it's not it can just be removed; if it's used locally then maybe you just just move the scope to be local (or os::Solaris).